oroinc/platform/src/Oro/Bundle/FeatureToggleBundle/README.md

  - title - feature title
  - description - feature description
  - toggle - system configuration option key that will be used as feature toggle
- - dependency - list of feature names that current feature depends on
+ - dependencies - list of feature names that current feature depends on
- - route - list of route names
+ - routes - list of route names
  - configuration - list of system configuration groups and fields
- - workflow - list of workflow names
+ - workflows - list of workflow names
- - process - list of process names
+ - processes - list of process names
- - operation - list of operation names
+ - operations - list of operation names
- - api - list of entity FQCNs
+ - api_resources - list of entity FQCNs

 Example of features.yml configuration